-At December 31, 2022, we had 277 full-time employees, including 101 in sales, marketing, product, operations and customer support; 133 in research, development and engineering; and 43 in finance, administration, information technology, intellectual property and legal.
+At December 31, 2023, we had 248 full-time employees, including 86 in sales, marketing, product, operations and customer support; 123 in research, development and engineering; and 39 in finance, administration, information technology, intellectual property and legal.

 Our employees are not covered by any collective bargaining agreement, and we have never experienced a work stoppage.
 We believe that our relations with our employees are good.
-Voluntary employee turnover was 14% and 9% for the years ended December 31, 2022, and 2021, respectively.
-The increase in voluntary employee turnover was largely driven by a more competitive labor market.
+Voluntary employee turnover was 4% for the year ended December 31, 2023.